Pulitzer Prize-winning author Larry McMurtry dies at 84

 She helped edit “Streets of Laredo” and then began encouraging him to accept screenwriting offers.
 “I was getting lots of offers then from the movies.
 I was very popular, but I didn’t feel confident.
 I’d had real serious heart problems.
 I got a lot of offers and I think that she just got tired of me turning them down,” he said.

 When the offer came in for a script on the Depression-era bank robber Pretty Boy Floyd, Ossana and McMurtry tackled it together and then wrote the novel “Pretty Boy Floyd.”
-After that they collaborated on more than 40 screenplays.
+After that they collaborated on dozens of screenplays.

 Don Graham, a professor of English and American literature at the University of Texas in Austin, said in a 2014 interview with the AP that McMurtry is “pre-eminently a storyteller.”
 “He’s a great creator of characters and dialogue.
 That’s one of the reasons he’s had so much success in Hollywood,” Graham said.